M-VIG-NESH/Fake-Job-postings-detection-ML-NLP/README.md

 - **Performance**: Trained on a dataset of real and fake job postings

 ### Training Process
-The model training process is documented in the Jupyter notebooks:
+The data science model training process is documented in the Jupyter notebooks:
-- `EDA.ipynb`: Exploratory data analysis and data visualization
+- `EDA.ipynb`: Exploratory data analysis and data visualization for data science insights
-- `ModelTraining.ipynb`: Model training, evaluation, and hyperparameter tuning
+- `ModelTraining.ipynb`: Data science model training, evaluation, and hyperparameter tuning

 ## 📊 Model Performance & Development